amoshyc/CPsolution/Readme.rst

 1. ``git clone <new repo> && cd <new repo>``
 2. ``sphinx-quickstart .``
-3. Append follow code to makefile.
+3. Append following code to makefile.

 .. code-block:: make